bhanupsingh10/Tweetop/README.md

 ### Installation

 Install the dependencies and devDependencies and start the server.

-Note: Python must be installed on your system with versions 3.0 or above.
+-Note: Python must be installed on your system with versions 3.0 or above.
 You will also need a twitter developer account which you can get one at https://developer.twitter.com/en and a google firebase service account which is available at https://firebase.google.com/.
 ```sh
 $ cd tweetop
 $ pip install -r requirements.txt